hydephp/develop/monorepo/HydeStan/README.md

-# HydeStan - Experimental Custom Static Analysis Tool for the HydePHP Monorepo
+# HydeStan - Internal Custom Static Analysis for the HydePHP Monorepo

 ## About

 HydeStan is a custom static analysis tool in the HydePHP monorepo, designed to provide additional static analysis and code quality checks for the HydePHP framework.

-The tool is in continuous development and is highly specialized, and cannot be relied upon for general purpose static analysis outside this repository.
+It is in continuous development and is highly specialized, and cannot be relied upon for any outside this repository.

 ## Usage